BeijiaZhang24/ACC102-IA/README.md

  Run all cells in order.

+**Important:**

-**Important:** Reproducing the data extraction step requires valid WRDS access.
+Reproducing the data extraction step requires valid WRDS access.

+The visualisations will be saved automatically in the images/ folder when the notebook is run.

 ## 6. Product link / Demo
 - GitHub repository: [insert GitHub repository link here]